 - 2020, New York: $200,000 Verdict: A 63-year-old cyclist was rear-ended.
 He suffered multiple disc herniations, bulges, and trauma.
 The man also suffered a left shoulder tear, a left thumb sprain, and residual headaches.
 He underwent chiropractic treatments, physical therapy, and epidural injections.
 The man claimed residual pain and limited range of motion.
 His injuries affected his ability to work as a photographer.
 The man alleged that the motorist’s negligent driving caused these permanent injuries.
 A jury awarded $200,000.

 - 2019, Baltimore City, Maryland: $74,725 Verdict: A cyclist was struck by an underinsured motorist.
 He suffered physical and mental injuries.
 The man settled with the motorist for her $100,000 policy.
-He then filed a UIM claim with his insurer, State Farm, who denied it.
+He then hired a Maryland bicycle accident lawyer and filed a UIM claim with his insurer, State Farm, who denied it.
 The man filed suit, alleging that State Farm breached the contract.
 A Baltimore City jury awarded only $74,725, less than the settlement with the tortfeasor.
 So in a case like this, the plaintiff gets to keep the $100,000 settlement even though the jury awarded much less.

 - 2019, Florida: $13,550,592 Verdict: A cyclist was rear-ended.
 The impact caused him to hit the motorist’s windshield.
 The man died from blunt trauma later that day.
 His wife alleged that the motorist’s negligence caused his death.
 She claimed she was using her phone before striking her husband.
 The motorist denied liability.
 She argued comparative negligence.
 The jury found the motorist 100 negligent and awarded $13,550,592.